marulkar/geo-locate/README.md

 This project will:
 - Detect user's Latitude and Longitude displaying it on Google maps.
-- Let the user type in an address and display the corresponding Latitude, Longitude and the corresponding map.
+- Let the user type in an address and display the corresponding Latitude, Longitude and the Google map.

 Starting the project:
 - Donwload the Zip file of the repository.